New Administration

 President Donald Trump took office on January 20, 2025 and since then, the new administration has issued a number of Executive Orders that indicate a shift in previous federal funding priorities.
 As a result of these changes, your awarded projects and those awaiting funding from federal agencies and sponsors may be impacted.

-As UH faculty and staff, if you are in receipt of any kind of stop-work order or related notice from a federal sponsor, please immediately forward the email to Victoria Rivera, Assistant Vice President for Research Administration and Compliance at riveravg@hawaii.edu.
+Faculty and staff: If you received any kind of stop-work order or related notice from a federal sponsor, please immediately forward the email to Victoria Rivera, Assistant Vice President for Research Administration and Compliance at riveravg@hawaii.edu.

 • ORS will continue to submit proposals.